So, it's finally time.

 Those chairs.
 I will mourn you forever.Now it looks like this.

-What the hell is this room?
+What is this room?

 As is, it's an unused space where the cats eat.
 The only usable-for-human things in here are a secretary desk and my favorite plaid chair.